emon654/emon654.github.io/_posts/2018-12-18-Introduction-to-Data-Visualization.md

 title: The Comparisons of Universities in Different Countries
 date:   2018-12-18
 author_profile: true
-excerpt: I am currently taking this class to learn how to create dynamic visuals.
+excerpt: Information showing the quality of colleges in different countries with viewings of dynamic visuals.
 toc: true
 published: true
 ---